-Residential development within the Village of Homebush commenced soon after the first blocks of land were sold.
-The first shop recorded in Sands Directory was carpenter Andrew Calder in 1887.
-By 1892, a small group of shops was established on Rochester St and The Crescent.
 The Crescent was then called Homebush Crescent and is located opposite Homebush Railway Station.
-By 1894 eight businesses are shown, rising to fifteen businesses by 1915.
+By 1894 eight businesses are shown in Sands Directory, rising to fifteen businesses by 1915.
 Most of the early shops were timber cottages, later replaced by brick dwellings.
 Though early directories note that shops existed on Rochester St they are unlikely to be the same structures as those which are currently standing.

 At one stage, Rochester Street extended to Parramatta Road and crossed the railway tracks, linking the Rochester Street shops with the Parramatta Road shops, which included the Homebush Theatre and hotel [Horse & Jockey].
 Later access ceased by the realignment and elevation of the railway tracks.
 Road access between the two sides is via Subway Lane, which runs under the railway tracks at Homebush.
 The small part of Rochester St connecting to Parramatta Road was renamed Knight Street and from 1906 -1947 was located within Homebush Council, which amalgamated with Strathfield Council in 1947.